FredHappyface/.github/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: "Feature request"
 about: Request a new feature to be added
-title: 'Feature'
+title: 'Feature: <title>'
-labels: ''
+labels: 'enhancement'
-assignees: ''
+assignees: 'fredhappyface'

 ---